Four Reasons to Apply GIS on a Project

 4. Improves Project Communications and Timelines

-Using GIS technology provides the option to optimize site design and construction monitoring.
-For example, Westwood's GIS team sets up tracking to provide notifications when project components arrive at a site.
+Using GIS technology allows for optimization of site design and construction monitoring.
+For example, our GIS team sets up tracking systems to notify construction teams when project components arrive at a site.
 These notifications improve communication with the construction teams and keep the project on schedule.

 The Future of GIS

-Westwood's GIS team continues to develop new and creative ways to apply GIS to improve the way we do our work and deliver optimal project solutions.
+Our GIS team continues to develop new and creative ways to apply GIS to improve our work and deliver optimal project solutions.
 Across our markets, our clients benefit from the efficiencies and high-quality, dependable project data supported by GIS solutions.
+By building your GIS now, we can be sure our teams are ready to integrate and become the leaders in early technology adoption!